top of page

 Third House Nature Center - $5,000 for the Nature and Science Program in Montauk

-The Wellness Foundation - $15,000 for Wellness Kids Programs in Montauk
+The Wellness Foundation - $15,000 Wellness Kids Programs in Montauk

 See our Giving Guidelines here